alphazframework/zest-docs-latest/docs/database.md

 ```

 ### Select by where clause
-For select records at specific condition or using where clause the method is same you just need passed wheres parameter take a look at example:
+For select records at specific condition or using where clause the method is same you just need to passed wheres parameter take a look at example:

 ```php
 // rest code ...